mapproxy/mapproxy/doc/install_docker.rst

 .. code-block:: sh

-  docker run --rm --name "mapproxy" -d -t -v `pwd`/mapproxyconfig:/mapproxy/config ghcr.io/mapproxy/mapproxy/mapproxy:1.16.0
+  docker run --rm --name "mapproxy" -t -v `pwd`/mapproxyconfig:/mapproxy/config ghcr.io/mapproxy/mapproxy/mapproxy:1.16.0

 Afterwards, the `MapProxy` instance is idling and you can connect with the container via e.g.